ml-archive/blog/source/_posts/2018-05-09-Getting-started-with-Vapor-3.md

 - Configuration: How do we setup providers and middlewares and how do we configure these?
 - Models: How do we create a model and how do we query it?
-- Routing: How do we setup routes for our project and how does these interface with our controllers?
+- Routing: How do we set up routes for our project and how do these interface with our controllers?
-- Views: How do we setup views for our project?
+- Views: How do we set up views for our project?
-- Commands: How do we setup and run commands?
+- Commands: How do we set up and run commands?

 ## Getting started with Vapor 3

-Please note that this post is based on a release candidate of the framework and things might change before we see the official release of the next major version of Vapor.
+Please note that some some of the dependencies used in this post (e.g. Leaf) is based on release candidates and things might change before we see the official releases.

 ### Setting up a project